Feel free to explore my portfolio and reach out

 Early-Life Entrepreneurship

 I've always been an entrepreneur.
-My first company, at 18, was a small agency that created websites and blogs—back when blogs were the hype.
-I was active in the startup ecosystem in Brazil for a long time and even started a local meetup movement in my city.
-Once a month, we'd gather in bars, bring a mic and speakers, and connect with others trying to build cool things.
-Some of my own ventures—like a PayPal-like startup, a Groupon copycat, and a SaaS platform for breakfast (for which I sold five franchises)—led to unexpected opportunities.
-I was invited to speak at a major university in front of thousands of students and even featured in a national tech magazine.
-That was surreal for a kid who just liked to build stuff.
+My first company at 18 was a small agency creating websites and blogs when blogs were the hype.
+I spent years deeply involved in Brazil's startup scene and even kicked off a local meetup movement in my city.
+Once a month, we'd take over bars with mics and speakers, connecting with fellow builders working on cool stuff.
+My ventures have taken me on some wild rides: a PayPal-like startup, a Groupon copycat, and even a SaaS platform for breakfast delivery that led to me selling five franchises.
+These projects opened doors I never expected, like being invited to speak at a major university in front of thousands of students and getting featured in a national tech magazine.

 Moving to the U.S.

 I've always dreamed big.
-The startup life in the U.S.—Silicon Valley in particular—was something I admired from afar for years.
-So in 2017, I packed up and moved to the United States with zero connections and not a word of English.
-And… well, things didn't go exactly as planned.
-Instead of launching the next big thing, I ended up doing just about everything but startups—driving Uber, renting cars, hosting on Airbnb, mining crypto, trading, hostels, and (as crazy as it sounds) even opening a small Brazilian restaurant.
-I strayed far from my original dream.
+The startup scene in the U.S, and, especially Silicon Valley was something I admired from afar for years.
+So in 2017, I took the leap and moved to the United States with zero connections and not knowing a word of English.
+And... well, things didn't go exactly as planned.
+Instead of launching the next big thing, I ended up doing just about everything but startups: driving Uber, renting cars, hosting on Airbnb, mining crypto, trading, running hostels, and (as crazy as it sounds) even opening a small Brazilian restaurant.
+I wandered pretty far from my original dream.
 And while I had some wins along the way, deep down, I always knew where my heart was: building.

 The AI Revolution

 Then AI started showing signs that it could actually code.
-And I was right there—spending 16-hour days learning and experimenting.
+And I was right there... spending 12/14 hours per day learning and experimenting.
 This was way before Cursor, Replit, or any of the tools we have today.
 Suddenly, everything changed.
 I realized I could go from idea to launch completely on my own, in just a few days.
 No team.
 No funding.
-Just me and AI.
+Just me and AI..
+ZeroToHero!
 Since then, I've been building non-stop, helping others do the same, and guiding businesses to automate and grow using AI.

 Let's ship! 🚀